 HURRY!
-Book by April 25th, 2013 to save 50% on the recommended retail price if you buy either the Customizable Wine Country Tour or the Shopping and Napa Winery Day Trip.
-This exclusive offer applies to all scheduled departure times and dates through December 31st, 2013.
+Book by September 26, 2013 to save 40% on a San Francisco Bay Sunset Cruise.
+This exclusive offer applies to select departure times and dates through March 31, 2014.
 Please note that this offer is available for new transactions only and cannot be applied to any existing booking.

 There’s that famous old Mark Twain quote about never a winter was colder than a summer spent in San Francisco – and this, due to the offshore fog, rings true.
 But when autumn comes in and fall arrives, the clouds begin to part, the sun emerges, and San Francisco begins to warm.
 Some of the hottest days in San Francisco arrive in autumn, and for this reason, it’s a great time to explore the many things to do outdoors in San Francisco.